What is KNEW Health?

 What happens when a provider requires payment upfront for services?

-Members are encouraged to ask their medical providers to bill them for medical services received.
+Members are encouraged to ask their medical providers to bill them directly.
 For smaller bills, office visits and the like, providers may require payment at time of service.
-We advise our Members to avoid paying more than their IUA (Initial Unshareable Amount) toward the cost of any medical Need, as doing so dilutes our medical cost sharing partner’s ability to negotiate fair prices.
-In cases where Members pay more than their IUA, the community will share the excess amount back to the Member.
+We advise our Members to avoid paying more than their IUA (Initial Unshareable Amount) toward the cost of any medical Need, as doing so dilutes the ability to negotiate fair prices.
+In instances where Members pay more than their IUA, the community will share the excess amount back to the Member.

 What do I do if I have an urgent health Need?